pnnl/NATIG/README.md

 When refering to the 3G example, we are talking about topologies that just use a combination of point to point connections, CSMA connections and wifi connections.
 There is no 4G or 5G in these examples.

+Finally, when collecting data from recorders in gridlabd, with the IEEE 9500 bus model the files get fully populated at the end of the run. _currently under investigation_

 ## Out of the box examples

 4G example using a star topology.